-All students receiving federal Title IV financial aid monies (Pell Grant, Supplemental Educational Opportunity Grant (SEOG), Federal Direct Loans, and College Work Study program) and all State of Michigan programs must meet the following academic standards in order to qualify for continued aid eligibility.
+All students receiving federal Title IV financial aid monies (Pell Grant, Supplemental Educational Opportunity Grant (SEOG), Federal Direct Loans, and College Work Study program) and State of Michigan programs must meet the following academic standards in order to qualify for continued aid eligibility.

 Satisfactory Academic Progress (SAP) will be measured at the end of each semester, including summer and also measures semesters where financial aid had not been received.
+Students not meeting the SAP requirements will be sent a notice by U.S. Mail, in the week following the final exam period for the semester.
 A student must meet all three (3) of the following requirements to remain eligible for financial aid: